Jesus Tato: No mental block against Bengaluru FC | Goal.com

 Jesus Tato: No mental block against Bengaluru FC

-FC Goa failed to pick three points at the Kanteerava Stadium once again as they suffered a 2-1 defeat on Friday evening.
+FC Goa failed to pick three points at the Sree Kanteerava Stadium once again as they suffered a 2-1 defeat at the hands of Bengaluru FC, on Friday evening.

 Assistant coach Jesus Tato expressed his disappointment over the fact that his side couldn’t convert the chances which came their way in the first half.